The BFE Problem Solvers

 Steve Gaalema received his Ph.D. in electrical engineering from Purdue University in 1976, where he demonstrated the first acoustic charge transport device.
 His subsequent experience includes CCD star tracker development at JPL.
 He was also integral to the development of Si and Ge IR detectors; integrated readout electronics for Si, Ge, InSb, and HgCdTe detectors; and cryogenic packaging and signal processing for Hughes Aircraft.
 He was responsible for the development of several IC processes at Hughes, and in cooperation with Orbit Semiconductor, the buried channel CCD/CMOS process now offered through the MOSIS service.
 Dr. Gaalema is the inventor of twelve patents and has several patents pending, and is currently working directly for our parent company as a Luminar Fellow, and is a member of the BFE Board of Directors.

 Here is an image from the Mars Climate Sounder.
 The device uses a NASA/JPL thermopile linear IR array and a BFE designed CMOS readout IC.
 The Mars Climate Sounder was launched 8/2005 and arrived by 3/2006, and is still operating in Orbit.

 BFE developed an ultra sensitive visible light sensor to be used in a medical diagnostic device spearheaded by Prolume Ltd. and continued by Beacon Biotechnology.
-The device uses bioluminescence that luminescences in the presence of up to 100 different potential targets allowing 100 tests to be done using a single sample.
+The device uses bioluminescence that luminescences in the presence of up to 100 distinct potential biological markers allowing 100 tests to be done using a single sample.
 LucArray is continuing the efforts to bring this technology to market.